-Included in your repository is a script named "finalize.sh", which you will use to indicate which version of your code is the one to be graded.
-When you are ready to submit your final version, run the command ./finalize.sh from your local Git directory, then commit and push your code.
-This will create a text file, "readyToSubmit.txt", that is pre-populated with a known text message for grading purposes.
-You may commit and push as much as you want, but your submission will be confirmed as "final" if "readyToSubmit.txt" exists and is populated with the text generated by "finalize.sh" at 10:00pm on the due date.
-If you do not plan to submit before the deadline, then you should NOT run the "finalize.sh" script until your final submission is ready.
-If you accidentally run "finalize.sh" before you are ready to submit, do not commit or push your repo and delete "readyToSubmit.txt".
-Once your final submission is ready, run "finalize.sh", commit and push your code, and do not make any further changes to it.
+Included in your repository is a script named finalize.sh, which you will use to indicate which version of your code is the one to be graded.
+When you are ready to submit your final version, run the command "chmod 755 finalize.sh && ./finalize.sh" from your repository then type in your Auburn username.
+This will create a text file readyToSubmit.txt which lets us know your submission is finished.
+Commit and push this file to your default branch to submit your assignment.
+You may commit and push as many times as you like, but your submission will be considered finalized if readyToSubmit.txt exists in the default branch after the due date.
+If you do not plan to submit before the deadline, then you should NOT run the finalize.sh script until your final submission is ready.
+If you accidentally run finalize.sh before you are ready to submit, make sure to delete readyToSubmit.txt before pushing.
+Similarly, if it is past the due date and you have already pushed readyToSubmit.txt, do not make any further pushes to your repo.
+After submission, your latest, pushed, commit to the default branch will be graded if it contains readyToSubmit.txt.
+In order to ensure that the correct version of your code will be used for grading, after pushing your code, examine your repo [https://github.com] and verify that you have submitted what you intended to.
+If for any reason you submit late, then please notify the TAs when you have submitted.

-The code currently pushed to the default branch will be pulled for grading.
-The TAs should not have to worry about external dependencies.
-Any files created by your assignment must be created in the present working directory or its subfolders.

-Submissions, penalties, documents, and bonuses
+Submission, penalties, documents, and bonuses